To EAV, or not to EAV? Choosing your data model

 Entity table and the

-AnnotatedModel.
-Any relational fields can then be defined on your model as usual.
-Our general rule of thumb is that if a field is critical to the interpretation of a record, is a foreign key, or is going to referenced by name anywhere in the code, it should be defined as a traditional relational field.
+Entity table is just a regular Django model, regular relational fields can be defined as usual.
+A general rule of thumb is that if a field is critical to the interpretation of a record, is a foreign key, or is going to referenced by name anywhere in the code, it should be defined as a traditional relational field.
 All other fields can be defined as rows in the

 Attribute table, and new attributes can be added on the fly via a web interface if needed.
-When registering an EAV-style model with the wq.db REST API, you will typically want to use a special serializer class (e.g.
+When registering an EAV-style model with the wq.db REST API, you will typically want to use a special serializer class from wq.db.patterns to handle the nested records.

 Attribute name anywhere in your code - which makes reasoning about changes more difficult.
 That said, if you are comfortable with this abstraction, it can be a very powerful tool for building adaptable applications that don’t need any further developer intervention when project definitions change.